“Mercury Forecast Mesa 42 degrees, Calgary 23 degrees, Edmonton 2o degrees”

 Looking at the upcoming weather unless it changes radically I may have golfed the last time in 2020.
 It is taking a nasty turn and the 14 day which puts it near the end of the month it is rare to see a double digit temperature.
 Sad as I wanted the fall to last a lot longer and to get in a few more games.

 Jackie and I headed out the lot as today was our Thanksgiving Covid gathering with the kids.
 Getting out there leaves were knee deep.
 I started the BBQ up to get it to temperature and then started raking, blowing and stuffing bags full of leaves.
 A LOT of leaves.
 What is odd is these popular trees even today are dropping sticky buds attached to small branches.
 I then put the turkey in and started fixing up everything else.
 Readied the water, hot water heater, ran a power cord from the neighbors post as I had the slow cooker, fireplace, electric fry pan etc to use.
 30 amp is a pain.
 I put away all of the coverings and placed the cushions out in the chairs.
 What a great thing to have the gazebo with curtains.
 It was a very wind day with a wind warning gust up to 80 kms per hour.
 It was windy but we were very protected.
 Having a small group makes the cooking and arranging of people so much easier.
 Today we had Audrey, Tor, Jackson, Jessica, Penny, Atticus and August with Jackie & I. The nice thing is we can be close yet separate to be safe especially being outside.
 Being at the lot we kept the Thanksgiving meal simple.
 Turkey, ham, mashed potatoes, gravy, dressing, and peas.
-I was impressed with myself on the cooking of the turkey as it was the first time a BBQ and turned out perfect.
+I was impressed with myself on the cooking of the turkey as it was the first time on a BBQ and it turned out perfect.

 Probably a hour earlier than expected it hit temperature and I had to let it rest.
 One time fast and another slower than normal is common with turkeys.
 I am biased a bit but the meal turned out fantastic.
 Jess brought a apple pie and Tor a pumpkin pie.
 The pumpkin pie was exceptional and was completely gone.
 It had a different ( more nutmeg) taste and a different pie crust that was unusual but very good tasting.